 AI, with its vast potential, is expected to be one of the critical factors in the reform of the healthcare industry in emerging markets.
 The algorithms used for this software can be classed into two categories: locked or adaptive (continuous learning).
 In the healthcare setting, developers use adaptive algorithms to process patient data at lightning-fast speeds to discover and understand patterns and scale operations.

 In the adaptive type of algorithm, the machine is presented with labeled datasets for training purposes by the developers.
 Since most of the SaMDs used by emerging market countries are developed overseas, the datasets uThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.